 Super Smash Bros.
 Ultimate

-This year saw Steve from Minecraft added to Super Smash Bros.
-Ultimate.
-That means you can, in the year 2020, have an eight-player battle in Nintendo’s brawler that features Sonic, Steve, Ryu, Banjo & Kazooie, Joker, the Dragon Quest Hero, Solid Snake, and Cloud Strife battling in a Castlevania level.
+This year saw Sora from Kingdom Hearts added to Super Smash Bros.
+Ultimate, completing the game's full roster.
+That means you can, in the year 2021, have an eight-player battle in Nintendo’s brawler that features Sonic, Sora, Ryu, Banjo & Kazooie, Joker, the Dragon Quest Hero, Solid Snake, and Cloud Strife battling in a Castlevania level.
 And you wouldn’t even exhaust the third-party character options.
 The ridiculousness of that scenario aside, it shows that Smash is aiming to appeal to everyone.

 At this point, Super Smash Bros.
 Ultimate has so many characters and franchises stuffed into it that at least one should appeal to each family member.
 Well, perhaps not your grandma, but she’ll likely refer to them all as “nice young persons” anyway, presumably while repeatedly spiking you off stage with “that fellow in the stylish dungarees.”
 Ultimate is a phenomenal game, mixing the best parts of competitive action with nonsensical items and stages.
-Two years on from its release, it remains the best way to settle family disputes in person.
+Several years on from its release and finally finished in its DLC additions, it remains the best way to settle family disputes in person.

 If you’re growing tired of Mario Party, you might be wondering what else is out there for the minigame (and luck) loving gamers of the world.
 Available on the PS4, Xbox One, Nintendo Switch, and PC, Cake Bash is the perfect choice for fans of pastries, puns, and ridiculous chaos.
 While the minigame selection may be lacking compared to Mario’s outings, the games included are lathered in entertaining icing.